 Seeking Help From a Reproductive Endocrinologist

 I sought the help of a reproductive endocrinologist recommended by my OB.
 After a full work-up, I was pronounced healthy and fertile—for my age.
-I could keep trying to conceive, but my miscarriage rate would be 40-50%.
+I could keep trying to conceive, but my miscarriage rate would be about 40%.
 What worried me about that statistic is all the time I would likely waste trying to get pregnant, only to miscarry.
 I wanted to increase my odds and speed up the process before I got any older.
 To me, that meant in vitro fertilization (IVF).

 The fertility practice was so confident in their IVF success rates that they offered three tries for the price of two.
 I figured we couldn’t lose.
 The next few months were filled with blood tests and ultrasounds (not easy while schlepping a toddler), expensive trips to the pharmacy and painful shots to the abdomen.
 As anyone who has tried IVF knows, it’s a huge commitment, physically, emotionally and financially, but there was nothing I wouldn’t do to increase our chances of having another baby.
 At the end of the first cycle, the doctor transferred four embryos, making me worry—and, okay, fantasize a little--about multiples.
 I needn’t have worried.
 None of the embryos implanted.
 So I pressed forward with our second cycle.
 Lather, rinse, repeat.